 How To Decorate Sugar Cookies like a Professional

 Much like cake decorating, cookie decorating is a form of edible art.
 The canvas may be quite small, but the results are often breathtaking.
 You've likely seen examples of delicately piped cookies in bakery windows or as personalized favors at birthday parties or weddings.
-They're a favorite choice amongst party hosts because they're highly customizable and detailed; decorated cookies can be tailored to any occasion or holiday, with an endless palate of festive shapes colors.
+They're a favorite choice amongst party hosts because they're highly customizable and detailed; decorated cookies can be tailored to any occasion or holiday (like these Marbled Heart Cookies), with an endless palate of festive shapes and colors.

 Sugar cookies are a favorite medium for decorating because they're solid and hold their shape well when baked.
 For decorated cookies, you'll want to use a sugar cookie recipe that more resembles a shortbread than a soft, chewy cookie.
 The dough shouldn't be so short that it crumbles and easily falls apart, but it should be solid enough to hold its shape.
 Our Easy Sugar Cookies recipe uses equal parts sugar and butter at its base.

 Once you've made your dough, let it chill in the refrigerator for at least 30 minutes.
 You'll want to keep the dough as cold as possible throughout the rolling process to keep the butter inside the dough from melting, which would result in the cookies spreading and losing their shape in the oven.
 When you roll out the dough, the thickness should be even all around (we recommend rolling to 1/4-inch thickness—don't be afraid to use a ruler).
 If your dough's thickness is uneven, the cookies' bake times will vary and the surfaces will slope, causing difficulty when piping.